Mobsya/thymio-vpl-tutorial/readmes/en/readme.txt

 Thymio-II robot with VPL.
 For more information on the Thymio-II and Aseba, see: https://aseba.wikidot.com/.

-There are four documents and two directories in this archive:
+There are four directories in this archive:

-thymio-vpl-tutorial-en.pdf:             The tutorial
-thymio-vpl-tutorial-answers-en.pdf:     The answers to the questions thymio-vpl-ref-card-en.pdf:             Single A4 page reference card thymio-vpl-folding-ref-card-en.pdf:     Folding reference card
+docs:
+  vpl.pdf:                  Tutorial
+  vpl-parsons.pdf           Parsons puzzles

-programs:     The Aseba/VPL programs for the examples in the tutorial
+programs:                   VPL programs for the tutorial
+answers:
+  vpl-answers.pdf:          Answers to the questions
-answers:      The Aseba/VPL programs for the answers
+  programs:                 VPL programs for the answers
+ref-card:
+  vpl-ref-card.pdf:         Single A4 page reference card
+  vpl-folding-ref-card.pdf: Folding reference card